-Diseases That Can Be Prevented And Cured By Amla
+Diseases That Can Be Prevented, Managed, And Cured By Amla

-Due to the various medicinal properties of Amla, several diseases can be prevented.
-And, with regular and prescribed use as medicine, Amla can reduce the severity and symptoms of certain illnesses.
+Due to the various medicinal properties of Amla, several diseases can be prevented and several others can be managed well.
+Thus, with regular use of Amla as Juice, Buttermilk, or raw fruit you can enjoy general health benefits.
+With prescribed use as medicine, Amla can reduce the severity and symptoms of certain illnesses.

 Diabetes is a chronic ailment that can manifest into several other medical conditions.
-With Amla, you can manage blood sugar levels very well; hence regular consumption of the fruit can help diabetics and pre-diabetics as well.
+With Amla, you can manage blood sugar levels very well; hence regular consumption of the fruit can help diabetics and pre-diabetics.

-Amla regulates blood sugar levels by enhancing insulin resistance.
-The presence of chromium helps in regulation of carbohydrate metabolism resulting in lower blood sugar level.
+Amla regulates blood sugar levels by decreasing insulin resistance.
+Further, the presence of chromium helps in regulation of carbohydrate metabolism resulting in lower blood sugar level.

-Inflammation of the Pancreas can lead to a condition called Pancreatitis.
-Loaded with Vitamin C, Amla has strong anti-inflammatory properties and thus can help lessen the inflammatory substances that can lead to Pancreatitis.
-With proper functioning of Pancreas, insulin production and its release is regulated well.
+Inflammation of the pancreas can lead to a condition called pancreatitis.
+Loaded with Vitamin C, Amla has strong anti-inflammatory properties and thus can help lessen the inflammatory substances that can lead to pancreatitis.
+So, with the proper functioning of pancreas, insulin production and its release are regulated well.

 We all know, Vitamin C is essential for skin health.
 The antioxidant properties and its role in collagen production make Vitamin C vital for your skin’s rejuvenation.

 Amla can prevent and cure degrading eyesight.
 Vitamin C in Amla enhances the functioning of retinal cells and helps in healthier capillaries.
-It is great herbal medicine for dealing with the watery eyes, infection/ redness, and itchiness of eyes.
+It is also excellent herbal medicine for dealing with the watery eyes, infection/ redness, and itchiness of eyes.

 Who wouldn’t want beautiful hair?
-The humble-looking fruit Amla can fix several of your hair problems.
-It contains rich reserves of vitamin C, antioxidants, and anti-inflammatory properties.
-All these properties promote the growth of healthy hair and curbs dandruff from the scalp.
+The humble-looking fruit Amla can, in fact, offer many benefits and fix several of your hair problems.
+The rich reserves of vitamin C, antioxidants, and anti-inflammatory properties promote healthy hair growth and curbs dandruff from the scalp.

 It also helps in preventing premature greying of hair.
 Amla oil is a boon for hair health as it works as a chelating and cleansing agent.
-The properties of Amla cut the melanin loss, which stimulates the darkening of hair.
+Besides, the properties of Amla cut the melanin loss, which stimulates the darkening of hair.

 Amla induces a defence network in the body that imparts strength to combat respiratory issues such as asthma, scathing tuberculosis, and chronic cough.
 It alleviates the congestion in the chest by naturally purifying the lungs.
 However, according to Ayurveda, Amla should not be consumed by people with aggravated Kapha.

 Cancer induces a trail of destruction as is one of the most dreadful diseases.
-Indian gooseberries also come in rescue for preventing and treating cancer.
-The high envelopes of antioxidants hamper the growth of carcinogens in the body and to avoid cancer spread in the body.
+Indian gooseberries can prevent cancer and can also control cancer cell growth when regularly consumed.
+The high envelopes of antioxidants hamper the growth of carcinogens and avoid cancer spread in the body.

 Obesity and unhealthy weight are becoming a grave concern for a large population.
 An unhealthy diet and changing environmental patterns contribute to increasing weight.
 Amla juice helps in improving the metabolism of the body by strengthening the digestive system.
-It removes toxins from the body and helps in digestion and assimilation of food.
-With improved metabolism, proper digestion, and nutrition absorption, Amla cuts the calories from the body, thus shedding the extra folds of weight from the body.
+It also removes toxins from the body and helps in digestion and assimilation of food.
+With improved metabolism, proper digestion, and nutrition absorption, Amla cuts your body’s calories, thus shedding the extra folds of weight from the body.

 Tips and guidelines on how to use Amla